systemcarl/weblog/articles/about-me.md

 ### I Love Deadlines
 Over the last five years, I have been writing software and building web
     applications concurrently with my MSc studies.
-The majority of this was focused on rebuilding the MRKTBOX e-commerce web
+My task was to rebuild the MRKTBOX e-commerce web application.
-    application.
-The project's goal was to create a multi-channel e-commerce application that
+The goal of the project was to create a multi-channel e-commerce application
-    intuitively handles whatever requirements a small business could throw at it: cafe, catering, home delivery, and other special offerings.
+    that intuitively handles whatever customer experience a small business could throw at it
-The application comprised a custom back-end service with a repurposed front-end from a pre-existing open-source project, OpenTender.
+— cafe, catering, home delivery, and other special offerings.

 One of the most valuable experiences of this project was when
     I supervised aspiring developers studying at local colleges